Nikolay1998/numerical-root-finding-algorithms/README.md

 Application have JavaFX GUI where user can specify:
 * range for root searching;
-* epsilon - minimal segment length after which program return result if searching, used for both Newton's and dichotomy methods;
+* epsilon - minimal segment length after which program return result of searching, used for both Newton's and dichotomy methods;
-* delta - minimal value after which program return result if searching, used for dichotomy method;
+* delta - minimal value after which program return result of searching, used for dichotomy method;
 * approximation - starting approximation point, used for Newton's method;

 ![img](img.png)